 In Vietnam, tipping is not expected, but it is appreciated as wages are typically low.
-A good guide to keep in mind is a 5 to 10% tip at a restaurant, and for porters and taxi drivers, you can just leave your change.
-In upscale hotels or restaurants, there may be a service charge already included in your bill, usually of around 5 to 10%, but this rarely goes to the service staff.
+A good guide to keep in mind is a 5-10% tip at a restaurant, and for porters and taxi drivers, you can just leave your change.
+In upscale hotels or restaurants, there may be a service charge already included in your bill, usually of around 5-10%, but this rarely goes to the service staff.

 After a meal in Italy, you may typically leave a few Euros on the table for the wait staff, but it really wouldn't be more than 10% of the bill.
 But, before you do that, just check your bill to make sure you don't already have a "coperto" or cover charge added on, because this is basically your tip already included.
 This has become more common in touristy areas in the country.

-If China sees tipping is mildly offensive, in Japan it is seen as really offensive, so your best bet to not upsetting anyone is to just not do it.
+If China sees tipping as mildly offensive, in Japan it is seen as really offensive.
+It’s best to avoid tipping as to not insult the locals.

 Tipping is not part of the Singaporean culture and it is not expected of anyone.
 But, if you do want to leave a tip, they won't chase you down the street to return it.